neilpricetw/kubernetes-security-nodejs-mysql/insecure-original/README.md

 kubectl apply -f ../kubernetes-manifests/ingress.yaml
 ```

-To access the application you have two options, via the service which will provide a local URL you enter into the browser to see the application:
+To access the application you have two options.
+You can access it via the service which will provide a local URL you enter into the browser to see the application:

 ```
 minikube service node --url
 ```

-Or via the ingress you will need to edit your /etc/hosts file first and add in the following (this is needed on the Mac, unsure for other platforms)
+Or via the ingress you will need to edit your /etc/hosts file first and add in the following (this is needed on the Mac, unsure for other platforms).

 ```
-127.0.0.1 minikube.local
+127.0.0.1 isellstuffonline.local
 ```

-Thenon the terminal run the following and then access minikube.local in the browser
+Then on the terminal run the following, then you can access isellstuffonline.local in the browser.

 ```
 minikube tunnel